 - 1 large leek, chopped- only the white and light green part of the leek

 - apple, cut into slices

 Mix the ingredients together for the dumplings and set aside.

 Set your pressure cooker to saute.
 Add the butter, brown sugar and sauerkraut.
 Mix over heat.

 Add Pork roast, leeks, apples and carrots.

 Drop 1-2 inch dumplings into your pot.
 You can use a spoon to drop them in.

 Arrange the food in a baking dish.
 Or just serve right out of your Instant Pot pan!

-I am so excited for all of the comforting food of this fall season!
-This Bavarian pork was absolutely yummy and the perfect thing to have for a meal in this cooler weather.
+I am so excited about all of the comforting food of this fall season!
+This Bavarian pork was yummy and the perfect thing to have for a meal in this cooler weather.
 Don’t forget to vote for the best dinner time-saving tip or trick featuring Smithfield Marinated Fresh Pork and be entered in a drawing to win prepaid a gift card.
 And remember to claim your offer from Ibotta!